 How do you know when raw shrimp is cooked?

-Shrimp can also easily be overcooked and turn into a rubbery mess.
-This is why I prepare the shrimp after the risotto has cooked.
+Shrimp can easily be overcooked and turn into a rubbery mess.
+This is why I suggest to prepare the shrimp after the risotto has finished cooking.

-If you do cook the shrimp ahead of the risotto being finished, just remove them from the heat and stick a piece of aluminum foil over top.
-When you are ready to add them into the risotto, throw them back in the pan and heat them back up for a few minutes.
+Side Note- If you have to cook the shrimp ahead of the risotto being finished, just remove them from the heat and stick a piece of aluminum foil over top.
+When you are ready to add them into the risotto, throw them back in the pan and heat them back up for just a few minutes over low heat.

 How to cook risotto

-In a small saucepan, bring the stock to a simmer.
-Keep it over low heat until ready to use.
+Step 1- In a small saucepan, bring the stock to a simmer.

-Repeat the above step 3 more times, stirring continuously and adding the warm stock only one cup at a time.
+Step 5- Repeat step 4 three more times, stirring continuously and adding the warm stock only one cup at a time.
 You should be left with 2 cups of warm stock.

 Before adding the remaining stock, stir in the chopped swiss chard and let cook for 2 minutes, of course still stirring continuously.